rust-embedded/rust-raspberrypi-OS-tutorials/06_drivers_gpio_uart/README.md

 +
 +    /// Mini Uart Line Status
 +    AUX_MU_LSR [
-+        /// This bit is set if the transmit FIFO is empty and the transmitter is
++        /// This bit is set if the transmit FIFO is empty and the transmitter is idle.
+(Finished
-+        /// idle.
-(Finished shifting out the last bit).
++        /// shifting out the last bit).
 +        TX_IDLE    OFFSET(6) NUMBITS(1) [],
 +
-+        /// This bit is set if the transmit FIFO can accept at least
++        /// This bit is set if the transmit FIFO can accept at least one byte.
-+        /// one byte.
 +        TX_EMPTY   OFFSET(5) NUMBITS(1) [],
 +
-+        /// This bit is set if the receive FIFO holds at least 1
++        /// This bit is set if the receive FIFO holds at least 1 symbol.
-+        /// symbol.
 +        DATA_READY OFFSET(0) NUMBITS(1) []
 +    ],
 +